Internet café: Poland

 The first Internet café in Poland was opened in 1996.
 Such establishments soon became very popular among the Polish population, especially young people, who at the time still rarely had access to computers with high-speed Internet at home.
 They were commonly used to play games like Icy Tower or Counter-Strike, as well as for instant messaging on the Gadu-Gadu client.
 Internet cafés began losing popularity after Telekomunikacja Polska launched the ADSL Neostrada service in 2001, providing home Internet access to many Poles, and most establishments were shut down by the 2010s.

 Slovakia

 In Slovakia, the first Internet café was opened officially in the city of Košice on July 17, 1996, providing services such as e-mail, Gopher, News, Telnet, WWW, Talk and others to the general public.

 South Korea

 In South Korea, Internet cafés are called PC bangs.
 They are ubiquitous in South Korean cities, numbering over 20,000.
 PC bangs mostly cater to online game playing for the younger generation.
 On average and mode, use of a PC bang computer is priced at around 1,000 won per hour (about $0.88 USD).

+Spain

+In Spain, the first Internet café was opened officially in the city of Oviedo, the capital city of the Principality of Asturias, on December 19, 1995.